 9.10.2 he or she dies;

 9.10.3 he or she is removed with reason by a majority vote of members at an Ordinary General Assembly or Extraordinary General Assembly.
-In any such case the Board Member concerned will be given notice prior to the meeting setting out the reasons for his or her proposed removal and an opportunity will be provided to address the members prior to the vote being taken.
+In any such case the Board member concerned will be given notice prior to the meeting setting out the reasons for his or her proposed removal and an opportunity will be provided to address the members prior to the vote being taken.

 9.10.4 if he or she fails to perform duties.